ansible/ansible/.github/ISSUE_TEMPLATE.md

 ##### CONFIGURATION
 <!---
+If using Ansible 2.4 or above, paste the results of "ansible-config dump --only-changed"

-Mention any settings you have changed/added/removed in ansible.cfg (or using the ANSIBLE_* environment variables).
+Otherwise, mention any settings you have changed/added/removed in ansible.cfg (or using the ANSIBLE_* environment variables).

 -->

 ##### OS / ENVIRONMENT